 Safety Equity Initiative

 All Muni users, SFMTA employees, San Franciscans and visitors to our world-class city deserve public transit that prioritizes safety and security.
+Safety and security are the first standard measure of Muni system reliability, system performance, staffing performance and customer service.
 The SFMTA is committed to prioritizing safety in transit and mobility systems, particularly by combatting harassment and violence and empowering Muni customers and workers.

 Gender-based harassment is one of the most expansive and persistent forms of violence.
 It is especially pervasive on transit, most often impacting women, girls and gender-expansive people of all ages, abilities, races and ethnicities, cultural and language groups.
-Women often feel unsafe on transit, which impacts how often they ride, when they ride and if they ride at all.
-This is especially true for women and girls of color, and gender-based harassment disproportionately impacts community members who are Black, Indigenous and people of color (BIPOC).
+Women of color are some of our most transit-reliant community members and are more likely to have survived gender-based harassment.

 While incidents occur regularly in various forms on and around San Francisco’s transportation network, including when using Muni, they often go unreported.
 These incidents include inappropriate, unwanted contact, gestures or comments, staring, groping, indecent exposure, abuse and violence of a sexual or nonsexual nature.
 Some of these incidents may also be criminal acts.
 All are unacceptable, and we have a duty to work to end these behaviors.